"Sister, did you know? I thought the trees were standing straight, but they're balancing on their hands."

 Number of discs: 1

-Classification: Category III (Korean Film Classification
+Classification: 18 (Korean Film Classification)

 Studio: Buzz Pictures